-Editor's update for Dec.
-31: The next Geminid meteor shower will peak on Dec.
-13 and 14 in 2015.
-In 2014, the Geminids put on a dazzling display that wowed skywatchers around the word.
-You can see our coverage of the 2014 Geminid meteor shower, and check out amazing Geminid meteor photos by stargazers.
+Editor's update: The next Geminid meteor shower will peak on the night of Dec.
+13 and morning of Dec.
+14 in 2016.
+The Geminids usually put on a dazzling display that wows skywatchers around the world.
+This year, however, December's supermoon will wash out all but the brightest shooting stars.
+Find out when, where and how to see this year's display, and check out amazing Geminid meteor photos by stargazers.

 The Geminids are a meteor shower that happens every December.
 NASA says astronomers consider it one of the "best and most reliable" showers of the year, but the shower actually did not start occurring until very recently (in astronomical and human terms).

 First reports of the shower emerged in the mid-1800s, but at the time there were only 10-20 meteors per hour.
 These days, it's more like 120 meteors at the peak.

 Astronomers are puzzled about the number of meteors observed.
 While scientists have known for a generation about the source of the shower – an asteroid named 3200 Phaethon – the volume of the shower's meteors is strange given the observed amount of debris.